EnEff-BIM/EnEffBIM-Framework/MoCGF/README.md

 This is the preferred way during development.

 2. After installation with pythons standard tools (distutils):
-  * run "python setup.py install" in the source folder
+  * run `python setup.py install` in the source folder
   * all parts should now be installed on your computer (depending on the operating system)
   * this procedure is not fully implemented yet!